ndy-s/patto/README.md

 # Patto
-*A hands-on workbook for practicing design patterns through terminal-based demos and AI exercise agents*
+> *"A hands-on workbook for practicing design patterns through terminal-based demos and AI exercise agents"*

 Patto started as a frustration.